lazd/lazd.github.io/source/posts/Rebuilding an iBook G3 clamshell battery.md

 ## Partial assembly

 Drop the completed pack into the bottom battery case, taking care to ensure that the ribbon cable is not pinched by the edge of the case.
 Align each of the plastic inserts to the tabs that slot into them, then press the batteries in so they're snug.
+The black connector slots right in, and everything should fit nicely.

 We're not going to put the top case on yet, first we need to test your pack.